heyfixit/shrimply-suggest.nvim/README.md

 }
 ```

-A lot is left to user configuration here, it is up to you to produce the proper command string, whether it's `curl`,
+A lot is left to user configuration here, it is up to you to produce the proper command string or table, whether it's `curl`,
 `ollama`, or something else.

 ## Keymappings